h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - Deployment
 - Summary
-    - Endpoint: the url that this model is running on and that you would send a score request to, so this model can make predictions
+    - Endpoint: the URL that this model is running on and that you would send a score request to, so this model can make predictions
     - Status: the condition of this model
     - Created on: date and time this model deployment was performed
     - Top model: UUID of this model deployment
 - Monitor: redirect to Grafana dashboard for monitoring deployed model
 - Delete: remove this model deployment
 - Model selections
-    - Target type: single model, champion/challenger and A/B test
+    - Target type: single model, champion/challenger, and A/B test
-    - Project: name of project this model deployment is associated with
+    - Project: name of the project this model deployment is associated with
     - Environment: type of environment the model was deployed (to either dev or prod)
-    - Model name: name of model that was deployed
+    - Model name: name of the model that was deployed
-    - Model ID: ID of model that was deployed
+    - Model ID: ID of the model that was deployed
     - Created on: date and time this model was created
     - Scorer: scorer metric used for this model
     - Score: validation score being used in this model
-    - Owner: user who deployed this model
+    - Owner: the user who deployed this model
     - Environment: current environment this model is deployed to
     - Tag: tag name and value associated with this model deployment
 - Save and deploy